 2) The health advantage

 Because wind turbines don’t produce atmospheric emissions, they also don’t contribute to health problems like asthma, nor do they contribute harmful toxic (and radioactive) emissions that can lead to various health issues and birth defects.
+There are no known reported health issues related to wind farms and turbines, and any reports that have been done have come up clean – stating that there are no known negative effects to health or wellbeing that they have noted, seen, or have been reported about.

 3) The economic advantage